 Keep in mind you can still write out a link in a photo caption, but it won’t be clickable.
 Common practice is for folks to point people to their bio link by telling them to do so in their photo captions.

 Similar to Facebook and Twitter, Instagram uses hashtags.
 Learn what hashtags are most active and relevant to your brand, and try a few of them with your posts.
 Responding to your followers and following back is also important.
 Don’t forget to utilize UGC, or user-generated content, as part of your content marketing strategy.
 It’s a great way to show current fans your appreciation and to attract new ones by positioning your brand as engaging.

 You can also add follow buttons to your website and newsletter to let people know you’re on Instagram, and you can even promote your Instagram page specifically to new visitors with a custom message using our Marketing Overlay.
 Learn how you can grow your Instagram audience with 7 tips for getting more followers.

 One of the amazing things about social media today is how quickly it moves.
 This means more noise and it raises the bar for your performance.
 On the flip side, it means you have room to experiment.
 If you post one thing on Monday that doesn’t get great engagement, you can try something new on Tuesday, or even later that same day!
 But be sure to track your results and use them to improve.
-This includes factors like the times of day you post, frequency of posts, hashtags you use, your caption, calls-to-action, and more.
+This includes factors like the times of day you post, the frequency of posts, hashtags you use, your caption, calls-to-action, and more.